John Rodgers (naval officer, born 1772)

-John Rodgers (July 11, 1772 – August 1, 1838) was a senior naval officer in the United States Navy during its formative years in the 1790s through the late 1830s.
-He served under six presidents for nearly four decades.
-His service took him through many military operations in the Quasi-War with France, both Barbary Wars in North Africa, and the War of 1812 with Britain.
+Commodore John Rodgers (July 11, 1772 – August 1, 1838) was a United States Navy officer who served during the Navy's formative years from the 1790s through to the late 1830s.
+He served under six presidents and for nearly four decades.
+His service took him through numerous military engagements of the Quasi-War, both Barbary Wars, and the War of 1812.

-As a senior officer in the young American Navy, Rodgers played a major role in the development of the standards, customs and traditions that emerged during this time.
+As a senior officer in the young American navy, Rodgers played a major role in the development of the standards, customs and traditions that emerged during this time.
 Rodgers was, among other things, noted for commanding the largest American squadron in his day to sail the Mediterranean Sea.
 After serving with distinction as a lieutenant, he was soon promoted directly to the rank of captain (the rank of Master Commandant did not exist at that time).
 During his naval career he commanded a number of warships, including USS John Adams, the flagship of the fleet that defeated the Barbary states of North Africa.

-During the War of 1812 Rodgers fired the first shot of the war aboard his next flagship, USS President, and also played a leading role in the recapture of Washington D.C. after the capital was burned by the British.
-He suffered having his own hometown and house burned and his family displaced.
+During the War of 1812, Rodgers fired the first shot of the war aboard his next flagship, USS President, and also played a leading role in the reoccupation of Washington D.C. after it was occupied by British forces.
+His own hometown of Havre de Grace, Maryland was raided and burnt during the war.
 Later in his career he headed the Board of Navy Commissioners, and he served briefly as Secretary of the Navy.
 Following in his footsteps, Rodgers' son, and several grandsons and great-grandsons, also became commodores and admirals in the United States Navy.